Skip to main content

 qmlRegisterSingletonInstance("org.kde.myapp.private", 1, 0, "Config", config);

 Our config class will now be instance throughout our QML as Config.
 All of our entries in our kcfg are accessible as members of this instance.
-Setting them and getting them is as you would expect with any other object (again, these members are in camelCase).
+From the QML side options are exposed as properties (no setters and getters).

 import org.kde.myapp.private 1.0